ocaml-flambda/flambda-backend/middle_end/flambda2/docs/backend_exceptions.md

 `Lpoptrap` instructions in a well-parenthesized manner.
 However, this invariant can be broken by the static exceptions used in the compiler representations from Lambda and onwards.
-In particular, although it only occurs in specific circumstences, it is allowed to have inside the body of a `try...with` structure a sub-expression that raises a static exception whose handler is outside the body of the `try...with`.
-This looks like a simple detail, as the code that emits the traps simply needs to insert traps around these static raising constructs, but this is actually also important for earlier passes as some optimisations involving static exceptions that would be correct if both the handler and the raise are in the same exception context become
+In particular, although it only occurs in specific circumstances, it is allowed to have inside the body of a `try...with` structure a sub-expression that raises a static exception whose handler is outside the body of the `try...with`.
+This looks like a simple detail, as the code that emits the traps simply needs to insert traps (possibly multiple traps) around these static raising constructs, but this is actually also important for earlier passes as some optimisations involving static exceptions that would be correct if both the handler and the raise are in the same exception context become